eagereyes/eagereyes.org/publications/Kosara-IV-2007.md

 ---
 title: "Visualization Criticism – The Missing Link Between Information Visualization and Art"
+description: "Classifications of visualization are often based on technical criteria, and leave out artistic ways of visualizing information.
+Understanding the differences between information visualization and other forms of visual communication provides important insights into the way the field works, though, and also shows the path to new approaches.
+We propose a classification of several types of information visualization based on aesthetic criteria.
+The notions of artistic and pragmatic visualization are introduced, and their properties discussed.
+Finally, the idea of visualization criticism is proposed, and its rules are laid out.
+Visualization criticism bridges the gap between design, art, and technical/pragmatic information visualization.
+It guides the view away from implementation details and single mouse clicks to the meaning of a visualization."
 ---

 # Visualization Criticism – The Missing Link Between Information Visualization and Art